This section describes

 instance in recovery mode, which permits you to dump the data.

-To recover from a MySQL server crash, the only requirement is to
+To recover from an unexpected MySQL server exit, the only

 consists of several steps: